pascalandy/pair_programming_35tg2/pair_programming_04/README.md

 - If you don't do this, you may work on the same issue as someone else at the same time!
 I can't pay for this miscommunication.
 You'll have been warned. :)

 ## My expectations
-Like you prefer:
-- A1) Fork this project, and point me to your commits
+1. Fork this project and point me to your commits or ...
+PR directly in this repo
-- or ...
-- A2) Push a PR directly in this repo

-- B) I test it ... it works :)
+2. I test it ... it works :)
-- C) I pay you :))
+3. I pay you :))

 ## Communications
 - **Telegram** is my preferred chat platform.